Land Remote-Sensing Commercialization Act of 1984: U.S. Congressional Actions to 1984 Act

 U.S. Congressional amendment and fiscal authorization to the Land Remote-Sensing Commercialization Act of 1984.

-Repeal of Land Remote-Sensing Commercialization Act of 1984
+Repeal

 The Land Remote-Sensing Commercialization Act was repealed by the enactment of the Land Remote Sensing Policy Act of 1992.
 The legislative repeal was passed by the 102nd U.S. Congressional session and enacted into law by the 41st President of the United States George H.W.
 Bush on October 28, 1992.